The New York of Canada

 For more information about Toronto check Wikipedia and Wikitravel sites.
 Canada’s currency is the Canadian Dollar (CAD).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change.

-What to see and do in Toronto:
+What to see and do in Toronto

-- The Toronto Islands Just across the city’s inner harbor, a short inexpensive ferry crossing from the Island Ferry Park, and you will get the best views of the entire skyline.
+- The Toronto Islands Just across the city’s inner harbour, a short inexpensive ferry crossing from the Island Ferry Park, and you will get the best views of the entire skyline.
 The postcard perfect picture.
 From spring through autumn it is a very nice place for chill out and enjoy the multiple gardens and somewhat nature and quietness from the bustling city right across.